 A hackathon is about action.
-At Hack for Inclusion, we are focused on finding solutions for important, difficult, and messy problems related to unconscious bias.
-Using a design thinking approach, we guide participant teams through two days of brainstorming, testing, and presenting solutions, while holding the needs of the potential customer as the primary focus.
+At Hack for Inclusion, we are focused on finding innovative solutions for important, difficult, and messy problems related to creating a culture of inclusion in a complex, globally diverse world.
+Using a design thinking approach, we guide participant teams through two days of brainstorming, testing, and presenting solutions, while holding the needs of the potential user or customer as the primary focus.

 who is eligible to participate?

 We welcome participants of all ages from the Boston area and beyond!
-In the past, participants have included community leaders, engaged citizens, and prospective, undergraduate, and graduate students from MIT, Harvard, Northeastern, Boston University, and more.
+In the past, participants have included community and organization leaders, engaged citizens, as well as undergraduate, and graduate students from MIT, Harvard, Northeastern, Boston University, and more.
 We aim to involve a diverse, passionate group of individuals from a variety of backgrounds because we know this enriches the hackathon experience and output.

 do I need a technical background to participate in the hackathon?